OPS-E2E-PPE/VBA-Docs/api/Office.CustomXMLSchema.Reload.md

 ## Remarks

 Typically, this method is used to update the location of the schema or to determine if the schema is still valid.
-It is also useful for reloading a schema that frequently changes.
+It's also useful for reloading a schema that frequently changes.
 If this action is attempted on a schema in a collection that is already validated or tied to a data stream, the operation is not performed and an error message is displayed.

 ## Example